SwedbankPay/developer.swedbankpay.com/_includes/seamless-view-events.md

 During operation in the {{ product }}, several events can occur.
 They are described below.

+{% include alert.html type="informative" icon="info" body="Adding an event
+handler to one of the following events **overrides** the default event handler, meaning your custom event handler will have to do what the default event handler did.
+If you don’t, the behaviour of the event is going to be undefined.
+Just adding an event handler for logging purposes is therefore not possible, the event handler will have to perform some functionality similar to the event handler you are overriding." %}

 ### `onPaymentPending`

 This events triggers when a payment enters a paying state ( `Sale`, `Authorize`,